 - Need sulfur and calcium–Gypsum will provide both elements without chaning your soil's pH.

 - Need phosphorus and calcium–use Soft Rock Phosphate or bone meal.

-How to Add My Calcium Fertilizer to My GardenFinally when determining which calcium fertilizer to use, consider how you will be applying it.
-Typically these fertilizers are mixed into the soil to provide calcium over time.
+How to Add My Organic Fertilizer to My GardenFinally when determining which calcium fertilizer to use, consider how you will be applying it.
+Typically these organic fertilizers are mixed into the soil to provide calcium over time.
 But if your plants are suffering from an acute deficiency, you may need to give them a quick calcium boost with a foliar application.